-- To ensure each counselor understands the mission and purpose of SSP. - To make sure all counselors have a good idea of what to expect at SSP. - To make sure each counselor knows what SSP expects of them. - To expand on specific information from the 2018 Summer Prep Packet that will help you understand your responsibilities. - Finally, to answer any other questions you might have.
+- To ensure each counselor understands the mission and purpose of SSP. - To make sure all counselors have a good idea of what to expect at SSP. - To make sure each counselor knows what SSP expects of them. - To expand on specific information from the 2019 Summer Prep Packet that will help you understand your responsibilities.